Preparing Manuscripts

 For works with two authors, use the full form of citation at all times.
 For three or more authors, use the first author’s surname followed by “et al.” for all citations.

-When two or more works by the same author(s) are cited together, do not repeat the name(s).
-Separate the dates by a comma: (Author 2019, 2020).
+When two or more works by the same author(s) are cited together, do not repeat the name(s), but separate the dates by a comma: (Author 2019, 2020).

 When citing more than one reference in parentheses, alphabetize the list and separate them with semicolons: (Author 2020; Coauthors et al. 2020; Researcher 2020).